Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Rocklea's median income among taxpayers is $62,657, with an average of $70,628.
-This is higher than the national average and compares to Greater Brisbane's median of $58,236 and average of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $68,866 (median) and $77,627 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Rocklea rank modestly between the 35th and 48th percentiles.
-The income bracket of $1,500 - 2,999 dominates with 34.5% of residents (597 people), similar to the metropolitan region at 33.3%.
-Housing affordability pressures are severe in Rocklea, with only 80.6% of income remaining, ranking at the 31st percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Rocklea's median taxpayer income is $62,657 and average is $70,628.
+This is higher than the national average of $54,196 (median) and $74,658 (average).
+Greater Brisbane's median is $58,236 with an average of $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, Rocklea's estimated median income as of September 2025 would be approximately $68,866 and the average would be around $77,627.
+According to 2021 Census figures, Rocklea's household incomes rank between the 35th and 48th percentiles, with family incomes at the 39th percentile and personal incomes at the 40th percentile.
+The income bracket of $1,500 - 2,999 dominates in Rocklea with 34.5% of residents (597 people), similar to the metropolitan region where this cohort also represents 33.3%.
+Housing affordability pressures are severe in Rocklea, with only 80.6% of income remaining after housing costs, ranking at the 31st percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income